Use code ESIMDB15 for 15% discount. Limited time only.

 But it turns out that it is fake and you will only get half

-Currently, there are over 80 travel eSIM brands available for use in Nigeria, along with over 1800 prepaid data plans.
+Currently, eSIMDB lists over 80 travel eSIM brands (providers) offering service in Nigeria, with a substantial number of prepaid data plans exceeding 1800.
 This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

-Several providers offer unlimited data eSIM plans for Nigeria, including Firsty, Truely, Roamify, Yesim, and Yoho Mobile.
-These plans generally range in price from approximately $0.00 to $449.07 USD, depending on the validity period and provider.
-It's important to note that many of these unlimited plans may have speed limitations or be subject to throttling, with some plans offering a maximum speed of 256kbps or 5Mbps.
-Travelers should review the specific details of each plan to understand any potential restrictions.
+Several providers currently offer unlimited data eSIM plans for Nigeria, including Truely, Roamify, Yesim, and Yoho Mobile.
+These plans generally range from approximately $10 to $450, depending on the validity period and specific provider.
+It's worth noting that some plans may have speed limitations or be subject to throttling, and Yoho Mobile plans include a speed limit of 5Mbps.
+Travelers should consider these factors when choosing a plan to ensure it meets their data needs.

 MTN Nigeria: A subsidiary of the South African multinational MTN Group, MTN Nigeria is one of the largest mobile operators in the country, offering extensive voice and data services.